 How to Choose The Right People For Blog Interviews

 When you’re looking for the right people to interview, it’s helpful to search within your niche.
 Most likely, there are a few people that are more popular than others within your niche.
 If you can pinpoint those individuals, contact them, and land an interview, good for you.
-Those are the people that your blog followers will recognise and want to know more about.
+Those are the people that your blog followers will recognize and want to know more about.

 If your niche is computer design, why would you interview someone who specializes in interior design?
 Exactly, you wouldn’t.
 People outside of your niche have nothing to offer your followers, so your interview blog should render relevant people to your industry, people your followers can learn from.